adriangb/scikeras/docs/source/wrappers.rst

 callbacks
 ^^^^^^^^^

-A single instantiated or uninstantiated callback, a list of instantiated or uninstantiated callbacks (can be mixed).
-If using instantiated callbacks, SciKeras will pass them directly to ``Model.compile``.
-If using a list or dict of uninstantiated callbacks, SciKeras will instantiate them using any parameters routed like ``callbacks__n__param_name=2`` where this will result in ``callbacks[n](param_name=2)`` being called from :py:func:`~scikeras.wrappers.BaseWrapper.compile_model`.
+Single or list of callback instances or classes.
+Using classes will allow you to pass their parameters via parameter routing (see :ref:`param-routing`).
-For a single callback, you would use ``callbacks__param_name=2``.
+For more information on Keras callbacks, see
-For more information on Keras callbacks, see the the `Keras Callbacks docs`_ for more details.
-These callbacks are only used if an uncompiled ``Model`` is returned from ``model_build_fn``.
+`Keras Callbacks docs`_.

 metrics
 ^^^^^^^

-Similar to optimizers, this can be a single instantiated or uninstantiated Keras metric or a list of instantiated or uninstantiated metrics.
+List or dict of metrics.
+See the the
-Uninstantiated metrics can be refer to by class or string shorthand.
+`Keras Metrics docs`_ for more details on using metrics.
-Similar parameter routing rules to :ref:`callbacks` apply.
-See the the `Keras Metrics docs`_ for more details on using metrics.
+If you pass classes instead of string names or instances, you will be able to pass their parameters via parameter routing (see :ref:`param-routing`).

 warm_start
 ^^^^^^^^^^